8 Kinds of Illegal Police Stops

 What to Do if You’re the Victim of an Impermissible Police Stop

 If you’re the victim of an impermissible police stop, you can take action.
-You may be able to suppress the evidence gathered against you if you receive a traffic ticket or a criminal charge.
-That may result in dismissal of the case.
+You may be able to suppress the evidence gathered against you if you receive a traffic ticket or a criminal charge during an illegal stop.
+A skilled criminal defense attorney can use evidence of an illegal stop to get your case dismissed.
 Also, you may be able to file a legal claim in order to hold law enforcement accountable for their actions.